crackedasphalt/crackedasphalt.github.io/_posts/2024-04-04-clares-eleven-fifteen-prototype.md

 ## Preparation

 I cleaned up the pattern after exporting from Valentina and sent a PDF off for print.
 Fortunately, I had all of the necessary components on hand so there was no need to wait for fabric or hardware.
-A few days later, the freshly printed pattern arrived in the mail, we cut it out, traced and cut the fabric panels, and were ready to start sewing.
+A few days later, the freshly printed pattern arrived in the mail.
+We cut it out, traced and cut the fabric panels, and we were ready to start sewing.

 I had spent enough time with this pattern while drafting it that I originally thought there was no need to document the anticipated assembly steps.
 I did anyway and I'm glad that I did since we hit some snags.